How does the investment process work?

-Debt loans are less risky and also carry less of a potential return compared to equity investments.
-Importanlty, there's a still a risk that a loan may not get paid back, so as with any investment on the Wunderfund platform, you should only invest what you can afford to lose.
+Debt is less risky and also carry less of a potential return compared to equity investments.
+Importanlty, there's a still a risk that debt may not get paid back, so as with any investment on the Wunderfund platform, you should only invest what you can afford to lose.

 Am I able to resell my investment?

 It's best to expect you cannot resell your investment.
 Regulation Crowdfunding law restricts the resale of securities for at least one year, and after that, it can only be sold back to a restricted group of individuals (i.e. the issuer, an accredited investor, a family member, or trust).
 Plus, there is no open stock market exchange where you can buy or sell your equity.
 Lastly, all the equity based securities on Wunderfund.co are prohibited for resale based on the terms & conditions set by the issuer to protect the number of shareholders on their cap table.